limabravoecho-collab/computational-structuralism/README.md

 its pristine internal values down to familiar laboratory numbers (α ≈ 1/137.036, c = 299,792,458 m/s) through a final interface layer.

+A closed-loop framework that reconciles the constants of Western empirical science with a bounded, self-contained generative architecture.
+Offered freely as a lens.
+Do with it as you choose.

 ## What this is NOT

 This is **not** a claim to have derived the constants of nature, overturned